Simple Living With Nature

 We recently went out and collected the first ripe blackberries of the season.

 You only need about one cup of fresh blackberries to make one gallon of mead.
-I suggest harvesting a bit more, because you know you’ll want to eat some along the way!
+I suggest harvesting a bit more so you can eat some along the way!

 Blackberry Mead Recipe